UBC-MDS/programming-in-python-for-data-science/slides/module2_06.md

 selects which columns to load from the data.
 Perhaps the only columns relevant to our analysis are the columns `name`, `weight` and `available_canada_america`.
 We can forgo the other columns when reading the data in.
-The `usecols` argument accepts either index positions or labels.
+In a similar way to selecting columns using `.iloc[]`.
 We put the desired column index positions in square brackets for the argument.

 ``` python
 candybars = pd.read_csv('candybars.csv', usecols=[0, 1, 10])